learn-co-curriculum/dsc-v3-tableau-dashboards-introduction/README.md

 * Explain the benefits of an interactive dashboard

 ## Why Create a Dashboard?
 Up until this point, we have used Tableau workbooks to organize our worksheets which contain vizzes of particular views from our data source.
-This is a great start, but there is still room for improvment with respect to the end user experience.
+This is a great start, but there is still room for improvement concerning the end-user experience.
 Flipping through tabs is not an efficient way to see the big picture from your data.
 We can level up the expression of our insights by creating a dashboard to aggregate our findings on related topics.
 Dashboards can be a useful tool for data scientists and analysts to present and communicate their findings in a visually appealing and accessible way.
 Here are some use cases for dashboards in data science/analysis:

-These are some are some common uses cases for dashboards in the world of business intelligence:
+These are some common uses cases for dashboards in the world of business intelligence:

 1. Monitoring business performance: Dashboards can be used to track key performance indicators (KPIs) for a business, such as revenue, customer acquisition, and website traffic.
 This can help decision-makers quickly identify trends and areas that need improvement.

-2. Exploring data: Dashboards can allow data scientists to interact with data in real-time, enabling them to identify patterns, trends, and outliers.
+2. Exploring data: Dashboards can allow data scientists to interact with data in real time, enabling them to identify patterns, trends, and outliers.

 3. Communicating insights: Dashboards can be used to present insights and analysis to stakeholders in a clear and easy-to-understand way.
 This can help decision-makers make informed choices based on data.